-The faculty is where education is provided and scientific research is conducted.
 The head of the faculty is the dean.
 Erasmus University Rotterdam has decided to have a one-person management per faculty.
 The dean is responsible for the general management of the faculty, and for the administration and organisation of the faculty regarding teaching and scientific research.
-The dean formulates the faculty regulations for regulating the management and organisation of the faculty.
+The dean formulates the faculty regulations for regulating the management and organisation of the faculty, after approval of the Executive Board.